Final Crisis: Rogues' Revenge: Plot

-Zoom continues to try to get Inertia to assume the Kid Flash identity.
-Inertia's speed is no longer powered by the Speed Force, but by Zoom and the timestream.

-Libra decides to target another Rogue, Weather Wizard, with his abducted baby son.
-Libra seeks to have the Rogues on his side to stop any interference from the Flashes as their aid has been imperative in the previous Crises.

-After the previous chapter, the Rogues hole up in Weather Wizard's brother's old lab.
-While there, he mourns the death of his brother.
-Mirror Master eventually locates Zoom & Inertia and the Rogues ambush them during a training session.
-Piper enters the fray, immobilizing both sides and smashing in Mirror Master's teeth in retribution for the murder of his parents.

-The fight is then interrupted by Libra who chastises Piper for his blasphemy in claiming he was a messenger from New Genesis and then gives Weather Wizard an ultimatum - join him or he will kill his son.
+The fight is then interrupted by Libra, who chastises Piper for his blasphemy in claiming he was a messenger from New Genesis and then gives Weather Wizard an ultimatum - join him or he will kill his son.
 Weather Wizard says that if he was capable of killing his own brother, there's no way he would not kill his son.
 Libra calls his bluff, but before this could be resolved Inertia kills the child and proclaims himself Kid Zoom.

-Zoom is outraged by this, but Kid Zoom turns on him, taking all of Zoom's powers and changing him back into Hunter Zolomon.
-He then proceeds to attack Libra, but the Rogues and Piper rally and attack Kid Zoom all at once, killing him.
-Libra then tells them that after killing two speedsters (Kid Zoom and Bart), they are ready to take on the returned Barry Allen in the name of Darkseid.
+The Rogues and Piper rally and attack Inertia all at once, killing him.
+Libra then tells them that after killing two speedsters (Inertia and Bart), they are ready to take on the returned Barry Allen in the name of Darkseid.
 The Rogues are stunned to learn of Barry's return, but turn down Libra, saying they want no part in what is sure to be Libra's defeat; as they leave, Libra shouts at them that evil will win the fight.

-Afterwards, Piper turns himself in to the police and the Rogues' deliver Kid Zoom's corpse to the police with a note to the Flash that they were now even.
+Afterwards, Piper turns himself in to the police and the Rogues' deliver Inertia's corpse to the police with a note to the Flash that they were now even.
 Back at their hideout, Captain Cold scoffs at the idea of evil winning, stating he did not believe in true evil, merely different shades of gray.
 He then decides to put off retirement claiming that the game is back on because of Barry Allen, to which all the other Rogues agree.
-The issue ends with the foreshadowing of 2009's The Flash: Rebirth.